rust-lang/book/second-edition/src/ch20-00-unnamed-project.md

 Right now, "handling" a stream means `unwrap`ping it to terminate our program if it encounters any errors, and then printing a message.
 What kind of errors can happen here?
-Well, we're not actually interating over connections, we're iterating over *connection attempts*.
+Well, we're not actually iterating over connections, we're iterating over *connection attempts*.
 The connection might not work for a number of reasons, many of them operating-system specific.
 For example, many operating systems have a limit to the number of simultaneous open connections you're